 Top Station is also where you access the SkyBridge, an amazing 125 metre curved suspension suspended by a single pylon above a deep ravine between two mountain tops.
 The SkyBridge reopened to the public in February 2015 after a lengthy closure for maintenance.
 I was able to walk on it recently and it is well worth seeing.

-When I visited I arrived at Oriental Village around 8.30am hoping to take advantage of the clear visibility, good lighting for photos and cooler temperatures only to find that the cable car does not start until 9:30am.
+When I visited I arrived at Oriental Village around 8.30am hoping to take advantage of the clear visibility, good lighting for photos and cooler temperatures only to find that the cable car did not start until 9:30am.
 This was disappointing and by the time I returned at 10am there was already a queue building up (10 minutes queuing time).
-They should consider opening earlier.

-The cable car currently attracts around one million visitors a year so expect some queuing.
+The cable car currently attracts around one million visitors a year so expect some queuing unless you buy the Express Lane tickets.

-The ticket price includes entrance to the SkyDome, a cinema showing simulated roller coaster ride lasting about 10 minutes and Sky Rex, a 3D dinosaur-themed experience.
+The ticket price includes admission to the cable car (standard gondola) entrance to the SkyDome, a cinema showing simulated roller coaster ride lasting about 10 minutes and Sky Rex, a 3D dinosaur-themed experience & 3D Art Gallery.

-Entry to the SkyBridge costs an additional RM5.
+Entry to the SkyBridge costs an additional RM6 for adults (RM4 for children).

 Safety comes first and the company is ISO 9001 certified.